-Facility based supportive housing and tenant based rental assistance both provide safe, stable housing situations for PLWHA's long term housing needs.
-Facility based supportive housing assists PLWHA moving from one housing circumstance to another - from a mental health or substance abuse treatment facility to tenant based housing assistance.
-The facilities allow clients the ability to simultaneously work on a long-term housing goal without the day-to-day instability of homelessness.
+Facility-based supportive housing and tenant-based rental assistance both offer safe, stable housing options that address the long-term housing needs of people living with HIV/AIDS (PLWHA).
+Short-Term Facility-based housing serves as a transitional solution for individuals moving from one housing situation to another-such as from a mental health or substance use treatment facility to a more permanent, tenant-based housing arrangement.
+These facilities provide clients with a stable environment that allows them to focus on achieving long-term housing goals without the daily challenges and instability associated with homelessness.